kalamazpi/logParse/README.md

 * Show whether a recipe stopped running across a power cycle (state change across POR)
 * Count the number of unique record types (unique key groups, independent of values)
 * Filter on a specific record type and run statistics for all of the 'values' for each key in that record type (for example, to get stats on wifi signal strength or a supply voltage or current)

+# Types of log searches:

+* All logs print time and all print searched keys and values by default.
+* has specific key and any value - such as "error":{specific error object}
+* has specific key and specific value - "msg":"development env"
+* has specific key and specific value type - "payload":54162 (type is Number)
+* has specific key and specific value and another key with any value - "msg":"commit SET_AC_PRESENT","payload":0
+* has specific key and specific value and another key with specific value - "msg":"commit SET_AC_PRESENT","payload":1
+* I'm wondering if some of the above complexity could be reduced if each log were sorted into a defined "type" that is given by its set of keys, independently of its key values.